Murali-group/GRN-tutorial/README.md

 2. Early Precision: `/home/ismb2022-grn/ISMB2022-GRN-Workshop/Beeline/outputs/Curated/VSC/VSC-boxplot-EPr.pdf`
 3. Overview: `/home/ismb2022-grn/ISMB2022-GRN-Workshop/Beeline/outputs/Curated/VSC/VSC-overview.pdf`

-> **Note:** Work is in progress to configure the output file directory through the BLPlotter command.
+> **Note:** Work is in progress to configure the output file directory through the BLPlotter script.
 Until then, the plots will be created as per the output settings in the last configuration file of the `--config` option.